Children, Youth, Families

 Children from South Morningside Primary School helping to lead worship at the 2017 Church of Scotland General Assembly when Dr Browning was Moderator.

+Church activities for children and young people.
+Our Crèche and Sunday Club (see also separate page) meet each Sunday in the Braid Hall.
+Children normally meet first in the Church for the beginning of the 10.30am service before going through to the Braid Hall for activities.
 Children are involved in different ways in the worship life of the Church.
 On most Sundays a child will either give the opening prayer, read the first lesson, or give the offering prayer.
 Every Sunday, the children help with collecting the offering.

 Children and Communion

 There is one communion in the year at which children are involved and play a part.
 This all-age communion takes place at 10.30am on the first Sunday in March.
 Children are encouraged to stay for the whole service on this Sunday, though crèche facilities are available in the Braid Hall.
 For the other communion services in June, October and December children would normally go to the Braid Hall for crèche and Sunday Club after the first part of the 10.30am service.
-The last couple of years, some of the children have baked bread for this communion service – always popular!
+There are other services throughout the year where we try to include children and young people more fully.
+For example:

 Harvest All Age service.
 Usually the last Sunday in September.